 The Maryland Park Service and the staff of Cunningham Falls State Park are always trying to improve our facilities to make them safer, more efficient and more accessible for our visitors.
 Please read below for a list of current and upcoming projects that may impact your visit.

 Catoctin Furnace Ruins - This project is an ongoing effort to stabilize the ruins of the historic Iron Master's House ruins located in the Manor Area of the park.
 Phase II was completed in December of 2016 with Phase III scheduled to begin in 2017.
 The Friends of Cunningham Falls and Gambrill State Parks, Inc. have been leading the effort to find grant funding to protect this important part of the Catoctin Furnace Historic District.

 Manor Area Playground - This renovation/construction project includes replacing the outdated tire playground at the Manor Area of Cunningham Falls State Park with a new accessible play structure to address several safety issues.
 During daytime hours there will be increased truck traffic and heavy equipment usage.
 Campers should expect to experience some construction related noise.
-Work is expected to be completed at the end of June.
 Please continue to avoid the play area until work has been completed.

 Administrative Office - Work on the Cunningham Falls Administrative Office has just begun with the facility getting a new roof, siding and improved accessibility features.
 Our office is planning to remain open through this construction but any one visiting our office may experience limited parking, construction equipment and debris.
 Work should be completed around April 1.